tutao/tutanota/doc/BUILDING.md

 7. Install the app on your device: `adb install -r <path-to-apk>` (path as printed by the build script)

-## Building and running your own Tutanota Desktop client
+## Building and running your own Tuta Mail Desktop client

-Keep in mind that your own build of Tutanota Desktop will not update automatically.
+Keep in mind that your own build of Tuta Mail Desktop will not update automatically.

 ### Pre-requisites: